HTTP API Reference Guide

 To GET

-the sensor lidar intrinsics.
+the sensor alerts.

 GET /api/v1/sensor/alerts HTTP/1.1